 Place name status Description Registered This type is legally recognised for the purposes of the Act as an official name for a road, feature or locality administered or coordinated by a government authority.
 For example Watson Creek or Lorne.
 Dual This type consists of one name comprised of one non-Aboriginal and one Aboriginal name, which must be used together as the registered legally recognised name for the feature (refer to Principle (L)).
 For example Point Ritchie/Moyjil.
 For further information refer to Principle (G) Dual names.
-Historical This is a name no longer in official use but recorded for information purposes.
-For example Alexanders Head is now known as Brock Monument and Jeremal Creek is now known as Corryong Creek.
+Historical This is a name no longer in official use but recorded for inform purposes.
+For example Alexanders Head is now known as Brown Monument and Jeremal Creek is now known as Corryong Creek.
 Base This is a lifetime name for a feature, if the recorded name is subject to limited-term private contracts (refer to Section 4.2.4).
-For example Docklands Stadium is the base name and the current Registered name alters depending on the current site sponsor.
+For example and the current Registered name alters depending on the current site sponsor.
 For example Etihad Stadium.
-Recorded This is the name of a feature if a private entity has naming rights or the source of the name has yet to be confirmed with the naming authority (refer to Section 3.8).
-They are included in VICNAMES in the interests of public safety and information.
-For example Ault Beeac Falls or Amaroo Neighbourhood Centre.
-Traditional This is an Aboriginal name that is not in official use or used as a dual name for a feature (refer to Section 3.5).
+Recorded This is the name of a feature if a private entity has naming the source of the name has yet to be confirmed with the authority (refer to Section 3.8).
+They are included in VICI interests of public safety and information.
+For example A Falls or Amaroo Neighbourhood Centre.
+Traditional This is an Aboriginal name that is not in official use or used as a dual name for a feature (refer to Section 3.5 ).
 For example Wallermeryong Creek is the Aboriginal name for Main Creek.
 Archived Names no longer associated with the Register.
 For example Ascot Telephone Exchange.